danielmacedodc/gitrepository-react/README.md

-# App React to find users repositories on Github
+# App React to find users repositories on GitHub